mustafaer/outlaytrack/README.md

 # outlaytrack
-Follow and manage your outlay.
+Follow and manage your outlays.